 The number of shares in Kesko Corporation increased during the financial year following the resolution of the 28 April 2020 Annual General Meeting to conduct a share issue without payment (share split).
 In the share issue without payment, new shares were issued without payment to the shareholders in proportion to their existing holdings, so that three (3) new A shares were issued for each A share held, and three (3) new B shares for each B share held.
-At the end of December 2020, the total number of shares in Kesko Corporation was 400,079,008, of which 126,948,028, or 31.7%, were A shares and 273,130,980 or 68.3%, were B shares.
+At the end of December 2020, the total number of shares and 273,130,980 or 68.3%, were B shares.
 All issued shares have been paid in full.
 The maximum number of A shares is 250 million and the maximum number of B shares is 360 million, and the maximum number of total shares 610 million.
 Each A share carries ten (10) votes and each B share one (1) vote.
 The total number of votes attached to all shares was 1,542,611,260.
 At the end of December 2020, Kesko Corporation's share capital totalled €197,282,584.